hollowstrawberry/crab-cogs/README.md

 ### 📜 Logs

-Lets the bot owner open an interactive view of the bot's console output.
+Creates an interactive view which lets the bot owner open or save the bot's latest logs at that point in time.
+The view will dissapear after a while.
 Useful if you're not currently in a position to access the host machine.

 ### 🎤 VoiceLog